Bogdan Karaičić: National teams

 Karaičić was an assistant coach of the U20 Denmark team at the 2011 FIBA U20 European Championship Division B in Sarajevo, Bosnia and Herzegovina.
 He was an assistant coach of the U18 Denmark team at the 2012 FIBA Europe Under-18 Championship in Lithuania and Latvia, which got relegated to the Division B.

 Karaičić was the head coach of the U18 Denmark team at the 2013 FIBA Europe Under-18 Championship Division B in Macedonia and 2014 FIBA Europe Under-18 Championship Division B in Bulgaria.
-He finished his stint as the U18 Denmark head coach with a 8–8 record at two U18 Division B Championships.
+He finished his stint as the U18 Denmark head coach with an 8–8 record at two U18 Division B Championships.

 In January 2020, coach Igor Kokoškov added Karaičić to the Serbia national team staff as a scout.